Vertex Cover Reconfiguration and Beyond: Algorithms

-We are now ready to show that \textsc{Vertex Cover Reconfiguration} remains $\mathbf{NP}$-hard even if the input graph is restricted to be $4$-regular.
+We are now ready to show that {vertex cover reconfiguration} remains \NP-hard even if the input graph is restricted to be four-regular.
 We use the same ideas as we did in the previous section.
-Since \textsc{Vertex Cover} remains $\mathbf{NP}$-hard on $4$-regular graphs \cite{GJS74} and any algorithm which solves the \textsc{Vertex Cover Compression} problem can be used to solve the \textsc{Vertex Cover} problem, we get the desired result.

-The main difference here is that we need to construct a gadget, $W_k$, that is also $4$-regular.
+Since {vertex cover} remains \NP-hard on four-regular graphs~\cite{GJS74} and any algorithm that solves the {vertex cover compression} problem can be used to solve the {vertex cover} problem, we get the desired result.
+The main difference here is that we need to construct a gadget, $W_k$, that is also four-regular.
 We describe $W_k$ in terms of several component subgraphs, each playing a role in forcing the reconfiguration of vertex covers.

-A {\em $k$-necklace}, $k \geq 4$, is a graph obtained by replacing every edge in a cycle on $k$ vertices by two vertices and four edges.
-For convenience, we refer to every vertex on the original cycle as a {\em bead} and every new vertex in the resulting graph as a {\em sequin}.
+A {$k$-necklace}, $k \geq 4$, is a graph obtained by replacing every edge in a cycle on $k$ vertices by two vertices and four edges.
+For convenience, we refer to every vertex on the original cycle as a {bead} and every new vertex in the resulting graph as a {sequin}.
 The resulting graph has $k$ beads each of degree four and $2k$ sequins each of degree two.
-Every two sequins that share the same neighborhood in a $k$-necklace are called a {\em sequin pair}.
-We say two beads are {\em adjacent} whenever they share exactly two common neighbors.
-Similarly, we say two sequin pairs are {\em adjacent} whenever they share exactly one common neighbor.
-Every two adjacent beads (sequin pairs) are {\em linked} by a sequin pair (bead).
+Every two sequins that share the same neighbourhood in a $k$-necklace are called a {sequin pair}.
+We say two beads are {adjacent} whenever they share exactly two common neighbours.
+Similarly, we say two sequin pairs are {adjacent} whenever they share exactly one common neighbour.
+Every two adjacent beads (sequin pairs) are {linked} by a sequin pair (bead).